Haghrah/PyIT2FLS/README.md

 ### Features coming up in the version 0.5
 - [ ] Supporting both Mamdani and TSK systems.
-- [ ] Correcting a bug, which makes it impossible to use different domains for the inputs of a FLS.
+- [ ] Correcting a bug, which makes it impossible to use different domains for the inputs and the outputs of a FLS.

 ### Some notes on version 0.4
  * Some bugs have been fixed in this version especially in type reduction algorithms.
 I would like to say thanks to Dr. K.B Badri Narayanan for reporting the errors.